About us

-We are dedicated to publishing rigorously evaluated works that facilitate meaningful connections between authors and readers in an exchange of knowledge.
-We are also dedicated to publish excellent books for a general readership which redound to the credit of the university.
+We are dedicated to publishing rigorously evaluated works that facilitate meaningful connections between authors and readers in a meaningful exchange of knowledge.

 Upholding the highest standards of academic excellence, inclusiveness, and diversity in our publishing endeavors, we reinforce Brandeis University’s commitment to education, research, and civic engagement.
 By promoting, creating, and distributing works of enduring intellectual and cultural significance, we cater to the needs of scholars, students, and discerning readers across the globe.